johnhowes.uk is a personal website, started January 2020. Still in development!

 A cyclist of similar age who sadly died after a crash in October 2019, as reported in this BBC news item.

 johnhowes.net is currently (Jan.
-2020) held by an American farm insurance agent.
+2020) with an American farm insurance agent.

 Wikipedia John Howes page is for John Forman Howes, who was a Professor of Asian Studies at the University of British Columbia.
 Died Feb.
 2017.

-John R Howes, ‘criminal lawyer’ based in Fort Lauderdale, Florida, USA (previously had johnhowes.com?)
+John R Howes, ‘criminal lawyer’ based in Fort Lauderdale, Florida, USA – on linkedin.com (previously had johnhowes.com?)

 There was an architectural journalist of the same name writing for The Times at one time.